D0-m3/Room-booker-MUC/README.md

-This is a roombooker for the EY Munich-Office which will automatically book the desired room in two weeks during startup
+This is a roombooker for the EY Munich-Office which will automatically book the desired room in two weeks during startup or between 10:00 and 12:00 if the PC is not restarted

 To Use:
 1 Download the latest release zip-file